daisyKim12/TIL/GIT&GITHUB/GIT.md

 6. Enter Commit Message: After staging the changes, you'll see a text box at the top of the Source Control panel.
 Enter a meaningful commit message describing the changes you made.
 7. Commit Changes:Click the checkmark icon (✓) in the text box or press Ctrl + Enter (or Cmd + Enter) to commit the changes.
 This records your changes locally.
 8. Push Changes to GitHub: After committing, you'll see an icon with an arrow pointing upward (↑) in the Source Control panel.
 Click on it to push your committed changes to GitHub.
 If prompted, log in to your GitHub account.

+## git pull with vscode
+`git pull` is a command used to update the current branch in your local repository with the latest changes from a remote repository.
+It combines two operations: `git fetch`, which retrieves the latest changes from the remote repository, and `git merge`, which incorporates those changes into your local branch.